TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 <a id= dbvis> </a>
 ## DbVisualizer
-DbVisualizer is a universal database tool that can be used to access databases.
+DbVisualizer is a universal database tool for developers, DBAs and analysts to access databases.
 You can access TIBCO ComputeDB from DbVisualizer when you create a database connection using a database driver.

 To access TIBCO ComputeDB from DbVisualizer, do the following:

 ### Create a Database Driver

-To create a database driver, do the following:

 1. On the DbVisualizer home page, go to **Tools** > **Driver Manager** and click **+**.
 2. Enter the following details: